AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-De volgende elementtypen kunnen niet worden gedownload: Afbeeldingssets, centrifuges, gemengde mediasets en carrouselsets.
+De volgende elementtypen kunnen niet worden gedownload: Afbeeldingssets, Spin-sets, Gemengde mediasets en Carousel-sets.

 U kunt elementen van Experience Manager downloaden met de volgende methoden: